xwu35/ISAAC_UTK/Metagenome_analysis_ISAAC.md

 qsub prokka.sh
 ```

-Alternatively, we can use the metawrap annotate_bins module which uses PROKKA for functional annotation on the bins
+Alternatively, we can use the metawrap annotate_bins module which also uses PROKKA for functional annotation on the bins
 ```console
 emacs metawrap_annotate_bins.sh
 ```